maxonrow/docs/docs/modules/maintenance/msgtype/CastAction.md

 NewHandler is essentially a sub-router that directs messages coming into this module to the proper handler.

-First, you define the actual logic for handling the MsgCastAction-Approve Proposal message in handleMsgCastAction:
+First, you define the actual logic for handling the MsgCastAction-Approve Proposal message in `handleMsgCastAction`:

 ![Image-2](../pic/CastAction_01.png)

 In this function, requirements need to be met before emitted by the network.

 * Caster must be valid account user.
 * Caster must be authorised as valid maintainer.
 * Proposal ID must be valid in order to proceed for Approve or Reject.

-Lastly, you define the actual logic for handling the MsgCastAction-Reject Proposal message in handleMsgCastAction:
+Lastly, you define the actual logic for handling the MsgCastAction-Reject Proposal message in `handleMsgCastAction`:

 ![Image-2](../pic/CastAction_02.png)

 In this function, requirements need to be met before emitted by the network.

 * xxA valid Token.
 * xxToken must not be approved.